- Where do we go when we get to camp?

 - Are you able to accommodate special diets?

-For a full list of items, see here.
+For a full list of items, see a list here.

 - Can I send my camper mail throughout the week?